Chicha: Etymology and related phrases

 The exact origin of the word chicha is debated.
 One belief is that the word chicha is of Taino origin and became a generic term used by the Spanish to define any and all fermented beverages brewed by indigenous peoples in the Americas.
 It is possible that one of the first uses of the term chicha was from a group of people who lived in Colombia and Panama, the Guna.
-However, according to the Real Academia Española and other authors, the word chicha comes from the Guna word chichab, or “chiab” which means maize.
-According to Don Luis G. Iza it comes from the Nahuatl word chichiatl, which means “fermented water”; the verb chicha meaning “to sour a drink“ and the noun atl meaning “water”.
+However, according to the Real Academia Española and other authors, the word chicha comes from the Guna word chichab, or chiab 'maize'.
+According to Don Luis G. Iza it comes from the Nahuatl word chichiatl, which means "fermented water", the verb chicha meaning "to sour a drink" and the noun atl meaning "water".
 These etymologies are not mutually exclusive.
+Additionally, chicha is thought by Miguel Ángel Quesada Pacheco to originate from the long-extinct and poorly attested Chocoan language Cueva.

-The Spanish idiom ni chicha ni limonada (neither chicha nor lemonade) means “neither one thing nor another” (roughly equivalent to the English “neither fish nor fowl”).
+The Spanish idiom ni chicha ni limonada (neither chicha nor lemonade) means "neither one thing nor another" (roughly equivalent to the English "neither fish nor fowl").